mnemnion/orb/doc/md/notes/compiler.md

 something if ``version`` is true.

-Thought: I may want to enforse semver, in which case it would make sense for ``version`` to be a foreign key to a table containing major, minor, and patch fields.
+Thought: I may want to enforce semver, in which case it would make sense for ``version`` to be a foreign key to a table containing major, minor, and patch fields.